piyush-J/piyush-J.github.io/index.md

 I am currently working on solving complex combinatorial problems using RL with deductive feedback.
 I am also engaged in a compelling project that involves hacking into Large Language Models (such as ChatGPT) to identify underlying issues and determine if integrating reasoning abilities can enhance their security.

-Join me on this journey to revolutionize AI, making it safer, more reliable, and accountable.
-Thank you for exploring my work!

 #### Areas I have worked on prior to pursuing my Ph.D.:
 - Natural Language Processing: Hindi-Sanskrit translation with limited linguistic resources
 - Representation Learning: Cross-modal Deep Learning algorithm (CorrMCNN)